 Impact Stories Can Influence Donor Engagement, Intent to Give, and Giving

-Impact reports with individually relevant beneficiary stories are not required but have a distinct and positive impact on both donor engagement, intent to give, and actual giving.
+Reporting to your constituents with individually relevant beneficiary impact stories is not required but has a distinct and positive impact on donor engagement, intent to give, and actual giving.

 In this day and age, the number and frequency of communications that donors and potential donors receive is truly mind boggling–from Netflix, to iPhone’s, to the internet in general.
 It’s all competition for you and your organization’s message but you have the advantage–your donors, alumni, and prospects (should) have some significant connection to your cause (and connection, as we know, is critical).

 Obviously, if they have donated, a strong connection most likely already exists.
 If, however, they are an alum, start with the connection itself as a platform for future engagement until they develop a similarly strong connection.
 If they are a prospect…well, that depends but obviously you should be trying to connect with prospects based on some shared interest.